hafkensite/usbrgb/README.md

 # usbrgb

-Attiny85 based usb pcb that provides two rgb led's, to be used as indicators.
+Attiny85 based USB PCB that provides two WS2812B LED's, to be used as indicators.

 # Hardware